Shrimp Chow Mein Noodles

 This shrimp noodles recipe comes together in under 30 minutes using simple ingredients.
 It is fuss-free, one-pot, and tastes much better than the takeaways.

-If you want your noodles to be crispy, you can definitely do that.
+If you want your noodles to be crispy, you can do that.
 I have mentioned the process in the recipe below.

-You will get all the ingredients at your local Asian grocery store or in the Asian aisle of large supermarkets.
+You will get all the ingredients at your local Asian grocery store or in the Asian aisle of supermarkets.

-Noodles – Chow Mein is traditionally made using Chinese egg noodles.
+Noodles – Chow Mein is traditionally made using medium-sized Chinese egg noodles.
 You can also use Yakisoba Noodles or Linguine Pasta.

 Hongkong Noodles, Chow Mein Noodles, Hakka Noodles, or Thin Wonton Noodles also work perfectly.

-Vegetables – I have added fresh vegetables like red bell peppers, yellow bell peppers, green cabbage, carrots, moong bean sprouts, etc for a nice crunch.
+Vegetables – I have added fresh vegetables like red bell peppers, yellow bell peppers, green cabbage, carrots, moong bean sprouts, etc., for a nice crunch.

 You can also add green beans, mushrooms, snow peas, spinach, purple cabbage, celery, bok choy, broccoli, bamboo shoots, cauliflower, zucchini, baby corn, etc.